-E-marketing is great opportunity to spread positive messages during this tough time, while also boosting your business.
+E-marketing is a great opportunity to spread positive messages during this tough time, while also boosting your business.
 Motivating customers during a time of crisis helps you stay ahead of your competition and boost your reputation as a company that looks after the wellbeing of its customers.

-If you’re running an e-commerce platform for a grocery business, include sales, special offers, incentives, and discounts.
+If you’re running an e-commerce platform for a grocery business, including sales, special offers, incentives, and discounts.
 Another great idea is to include an electronic tip option so that customers can safely reward delivery workers.

 For innovative tips on expanding or moving into the supply chain industry in a global economy, contact SBT here.